mhaugrud/msumcspy/_sources/Selection/Exercises.rst

    function is always the longest side.
 It will return ``True`` if the triangle is right-angled, or ``False`` otherwise.

    Hint: floating point arithmetic is not always exactly accurate, so it is not safe to test floating point numbers for equality.
-   If a good programmer wants to know whether
-   ``x`` is equal or close enough to ``y``, they would probably code it up as
+If a good programmer wants to know whether ``x`` is equal or close enough to ``y``, s/he would probably code it as

    .. sourcecode:: python